dannyedel/dspdfviewer/index.md

 ---
 # DS PDF Viewer

+WARNING: This documentation website is a work-in-progress.
+It's far from done and most links end in 404.

 ## What is dspdfviewer?
 dspdfviewer is a pre-rendering and caching (read: *fast*) full-screen pdf viewer specifically designed for latex-beamer presentations,